Best Canadian Poetry 2023: Vancouver Launch!

 Join us in celebrating the launch of Best Canadian Poetry 2023!
-The launch will feature several poets included in the anthology, who will be reading from their poems, as well as a Q&A. The event will take place at Massy Books on Saturday, November 26.
+The launch will feature several poets included in the anthology, who will be reading from their poems, as well as a Q&A. The event will take place at the Massy Arts Gallery on Saturday, November 26 at 6PM PDT.

 Order your copy of Best Canadian Poetry 2023 from Biblioasis here!